mlr-org/mlr3extralearners/paper/paper.md

 One core feature of the `mlr3` ecosystem is that it annotates learners with extensive metadata.
 For one, the parameter spaces of learners are defined as parameter sets as defined in the [`paradox` package](https://paradox.mlr-org.com/) [@paradox].
-Parameters are explicitly typed, their ranges or list of available values are annotated and this information is used to both check for valid configurations, but also allow for easier tuning of the hyperparameters.
+Parameters are explicitly typed, their ranges or list of available values are annotated and this information is used to both check for valid configurations, but also allow for easier parameter tuning.
 Furthermore, learners are annotated with respect to their task type (such as classification, regression or survival analysis) and predict type (such as probabilities or class predictions), which feature types they can handle, and which capabilities they have.
 The latter are standardized via a set of standardized properties, which e.g. includes the ability to do feature selection, to assign importance scores to features, or to handle missing values.

 ## Functional Correctness

-One problem that comes with wrapping learning algorithms from different R packages is that their API can change.
+One problem that manifests when integrating learning algorithms from different R packages is that their API can change.
-The most frequent case is that new parameters are added, which were not present in the version of the package when the learner was wrapped.
+The most frequent case is that new parameters are added, which were not present in the version of the package when the learner was integrated.
 In `mlr3extralearners`, we regularly check whether the learner implements the expected interface of the upstream function and update the parameter set accordingly.

 In addition to this `mlr3`-specific check, `mlr3extralearners` also verifies the correctness of learners by regularly running automatic tests on the learners.